ishandutta2007/free-api/README.md

  - Medical Room (can be called online) : Obtain medical dictionary items for medical health interface-<a href="https://www.free-api.com/doc/184" target='_blank'> Interface address </a>

- - Healthy recipes (can be called online) : Healthy recipes, let people experience homely in the vented city —— <a href = "https: / /www.free-api.com/doc/186 "target = '_ blank'> Interface address </a>
+ - Healthy recipes (can be called online) : Healthy recipes, let people experience homely in the vented city —— <a href = "https: / /www.free-api.com/doc/186" target = '_ blank'> Interface address </a>

  - Illness information (can be called online) : Get disease details by name- <a href="https://www.free-api.com/doc/187" target='_blank'> Interface address </a>